 Simply put, if the character says "I'm not doing this", no matter how many times they say it, chances are the character will do this for the sake of comedic effect, while responding "I can't believe I'm doing this".
 May involve a bit of Leaning on the Fourth Wall when the victim will demand to know how they were talked into this situation.

-Often combined with a Smash Cut.
+Often combined with a Smash Cut if the transition is especially quick or the character is cut off mid sentence.
 See also Ironic Echo Cut and Description Cut.
 Another way of Tempting Fate.
 Contrast "I Know What We Can Do" Cut.
 Not to be confused with Cutaway Gag.

 The second movie has this, and plays with it at the same time.
 The women of the group are being abducted by unknown shadowy creatures one by one.
 Currently, Akane is the only one they can use as bait, except everyone's looking at male Ranma.
 Cut to female Ranma struggling against the pole she's been tied to.
 Of course, there's a kettle on the top of the pole, it's clearly a trap, and Ranma was only acting like s/he was tied up.